HOME SCHEDULE RESULTS RANKINGS MACHINES RULES/FAQ LINKS CONTACTS

 C. Reporting results

-Regional coordinators or deputies must report league point awards to the UK Pinball League web site organizer within one week of the end of a regional meeting and should also post the meeting results on the UK pinball group.
-Note: also see sections 3 scoring and 5 rules.
+Regional coordinators or deputies must report league point awards to the UK Pinball League web site organiser within one week of the end of a regional meeting.

 A. Practice